syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/deployment.md

 # Deployment in ASP.NET Core

-This section provides information about deploying ASP.NET Core applications with the Syncfusion ASP.NET Core components.
+This section provides information about deploying ASP.NET Core applications with the Syncfusion ASP.NET Core controls.

 Refer to [Host and deploy ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/?view=aspnetcore-6.0) topic for more information.